-Originally from Newfoundland I started my aquatics journey like many as a swim instructor and lifeguard with the local YMCA.
-It was there I discovered the joy of aquatic sport and aquatic safety, which would later become a full time passion.
+Originally from Newfoundland, I started my aquatics journey like many as a swim instructor and lifeguard with the local YMCA.
+It was there I discovered the joy of aquatic sport and aquatic safety, which would later become a full-time passion.

-After a detour though the field of Information Technology – where I had the chance to work with a number of inspiring individuals and technologies at leading high tech companies – I rediscovered my former passion in aquatics and began developing my skills coaching young athletes to their successes.
+After a detour through the field of Information Technology – where I had the chance to work with a number of inspiring individuals and technologies at leading high tech companies – I rediscovered my former passion in aquatics and began developing my skills coaching young athletes to their successes.

-Over the past six seasons of coaching I have prepared athletes who have qualified and medaled at the (former) East Coast Championships in 12 & Under swimming, won top team at Nova Scotia Junior Provincial Championships, and made Canada Games identification teams.
+Over the past ten seasons of coaching I have prepared athletes who have qualified and medaled at the (former) East Coast Championships in 12 & Under swimming, won top team at Nova Scotia Junior Provincial Championships, and made Canada Games identification teams.
 Other athletes have gone on to break Nova Scotia provincial records, qualified for Speedo Easterns, and medaled at Age Group Nationals (now: Canadian Junior Championships).
 Through mentoring I have also had the opportunity to work with senior athletes swimming at the Canadian Championship, Olympic Trials, and varsity level swimming.